deadcoast/gate/docs/syntax_highlighter.md

 ## 3. **TOKEN STYLE RULES (Torchbearer Color Palette)**

 *Use these in any theme.
-If your editor doesn’t look sexy after this, sue the editor.*
+If the editor doesn’t look sexy after this, sue the editor.*

 | TOKEN        | COLOR                   | STYLE                |
 | ------------ | ----------------------- | -------------------- |